cis198-2016s/slides/01/content.md

 ### Ownership ###

 - When a variable binding is introduced, it _takes ownership_ of its data
 - When a binding goes out of scope, the bound data will be released automatically
+    - For heap-allocated data, this means de-allocation.
-- Things like references to variables _must be guaranteed_ to live at least as long as their referent
+- Data _must be guaranteed_ to live at least as long as their references.

 ---
 ### Move Semantics ###